ahnge/chatapp/README.md

 # Chat Application

-This is a simple chat application built with a React frontend and an Express backend, utilizing Socket.IO for real-time communication and fetching random quotes from an external API.
+This is a simple chat application built with a React frontend and an Express backend, utilizing Socket.IO for real-time communication and openai api for chat response.

 ## Prerequisites